 I’ve used the Peaceful Preschool for the past two years with no other supplemental material because I didn’t feel the kiddos needed it.
 The Peaceful Press is wonderful because everything is offered as a digital download which makes it SUPER affordable.
 This Pre-K curriculum from the Peaceful Press is perfect for the mommas who want more structure in their days for their toddlers and is really adaptable to different learning levels.
 I was able to use this for all three of my kids and just adapt it to each kid’s abilities.

-For the spine or core of our curriculum this year, we’ll be using the Peaceful Press’s month long Nature Guides (Vol 1 & 2) and then adding supplemental Math, Language Arts, and Writing.
+For the spine or core of our curriculum this year, we’ll be using the Peaceful Press’s month long Nature Guides (Vol 1 & 2) which provides a lot of hands on activities.
+For Emma, I added some supplemental Math, Language Arts, and Writing.
 Here’s what our year is going to look like:

 The kids are really excited about all the fun things they’ll be learning this year and I loved creating this curriculum with them.
 (They chose a lot of the nature guides they wanted to do!).
 Keep in mind there is A LOT out there and it can be overwhelming, so I highly suggest joining a co-op in your town, talking to other homeschooling mommas you know, and involving your kids so you can include things they’re interested in!
 The blessing about homeschool is that if something isn’t working, you have the ability to change it up and try something else.
 So give your kids (and yourself!) lots of grace and flexibility.
 This has been a really tough adjustment for them too so the most important thing is that that they feel safe, at peace, and supported.

-If you’re interested in what our daily rhythm looks like you’ll be able to find that in my next blog post.
+If you’re interested in what our daily rhythm looks like you’ll be able to find that in my next blog post in a few days!
+Any questions??
+Leave me a comment!

 Leave a note